emre1702/BonusBot_Java/README.md

 - ytplay [number]
   - Plays the audio at specific place in result of ytsearch.
 - ytqueue [number]
   - Queues the audio at specific place in result of ytsearch.
+- pl [url]
+  - Clears the queue and plays a whole playlist (max.
+100 audio).
+- plqueue [url]
+  - Adds a whole playlist in the queue (max.
+100 audios).

 #### rest
 Usable everywhere